Quick Answer

-Ask ten people why they don't use their green bin properly and you'll get two very different answers.
-Some will tell you the liners are too expensive and too big.
-Others will tell you they tried the small bags and they just didn't work — they collapsed, slipped in, or made a mess.
+Ask ten people why they don't use their green bin properly, and you'll get two very different answers.
+Some will tell you the big liners are too expensive and wasteful because they barely get filled.
+They kept collapsing, slipping in, and making a mess.
+Others will tell you they tried the small bags, but they leak.
 Both groups gave up.
 And both groups are right about the problem.

 The Problem with Big Compostable Liners